FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

             $ docker exec -it flexmeasures-tutorial-fm bash

-        To leave the container session, hold CTRL-C or type "exit".
+        To leave the container session, hold CTRL-D or type "exit".

         To stop the containers, you can type